GIScience/gis-training-resource-center/content/Module_4/en_health_map_design.md

 ::::

-# Visualising health facility capacity with multi-variable point symbols
+# Visualising health facility capacity with multi-variable point symbols <a id="visualising-health-facility-capacity-with-multi-variable-point-symbols"></a>

 A health facility capacity map is a practical and valuable tool for health preparedness and response.
 These maps help responders quickly identify the locations of health services, assess their capacity, and determine whether they are operational.
 In many situations, this information is crucial for making decisions about resource allocation, referral pathways, surge support, and identifying service gaps.
 The maps are typically based on datasets provided by governments or partner organizations.
 If official datasets are not available, OpenStreetMap can serve as a good starting point.